 How to delete system preference files on Mac manually

 How to find system preferences on a Mac?
 All preference files are stored in

 Usually, they are named in this manner:

 com.[name of the software vendor].[name of the application].plist

-Now, if you have an application that works incorrectly, you can find the corresponding preference file in the above-mentioned folder and remove it from there.
-On the next launch of the application, it will recreate a default version of that file and then begin working properly.
-However, if this doesn't happen, that it may be a good decision to put the broken preference file back — They can be a bit temperamental.
+Now, if you have an application that works incorrectly, you can find the corresponding preference file in the folder mentioned above and remove it from there.
+The next launch of the application will recreate a default version of that file, and then it will work properly.
+However, if this doesn't happen, it may be a good decision to put the broken preference file back — they can be a bit temperamental.
 It's highly advised that you make a copy of the preference file before you delete it, just in case something goes wrong.

-So, to remove unnecessary system preferences (or preference files that are bugging your your application), check the:
+So, to remove unnecessary system preferences (or preference files that are bugging your application), check the

-…system folder.
-To do this, open a Finder window, press Cmd+Shift+G and type the above in.
+~/Library/Preferences system folder.
+To do this, open a Finder window, press Command-Shift-G, and type the above in.
 However, be aware that items stored in that location could be incredibly important to your system and how it functions, so you should be 100% sure about the files you're going to delete.

-But again, we'd recommend looking into CleanMyMac 3 — it makes fixing and removing broken preference files on Mac OS X easy as can be.
+But again, we'd recommend looking into CleanMyMac X — it makes fixing and removing broken preference files on your Mac as easy as it can possibly be.